pawelkopka/colors/README.md

 curl -X POST http://localhost:5000/pink -d "#FFC0CB"
 ```

-## How to run tests
+with ## How to run tests
-Tox instll dependency and run pytest and black
+Tox install dependency and run pytest and black
 ```bash
 tox
 ```

-## Asummptions
+## Assumptions
-- Use file to persitance data
+- Use file to persistence data
-- File loaded as volume to container
+- File loaded as volume to a container
 - Use python 3.8
-- Respone json
+- Response  with json
 - Post with data
 - Post can overwrite

-## What can be improve
+## What can be improved
-- use database instead file
+- use database instead of file
--